 High-bay fuel cell maintenance hangar provides crucial care for one of the world’s biggest aircraft.

 As one of the largest planes in the U.S. military, the C-5 Galaxy has been drafted for every type of military and humanitarian mission one can imagine, including the Space Shuttle program.
-When this aircraft in turn needed a higher level of care, members of the military entrusted our team to design and construct a Fuel Cell Maintenance Hangar at the C-5’s home, Wright-Patterson AFB.
+When this aircraft in turn needed a higher level of care, members of the military entrusted our team to design and construct a Fuel Cell Maintenance Hangar at the C-5’s home, Wright-Patterson Air Force Base.

-A high-expansion foam fire protection system, OSHA-compliant fuel ventilation systems, secure communications and anti-terrorism/force protection features were included in facility which was designed to LEED standards.
+A high-expansion foam fire protection system, OSHA-compliant fuel ventilation systems, secure communications and antiterrorism/force protection features were included in the facility, which was designed to LEED standards.

 FSB also performed site clearing and demolition, plus earthwork/grading for the site, while designing and constructing an aircraft apron, potable and fire protection water sources, asphalt shoulders and roadways, pavement markings, parking areas, sidewalks, storm drainage, sanitary sewers, pavement markings and security fences.